Discovering MCP Servers

 What to Do Next

-- Test tools in Studio before using them in your AI
+- Test in Studio — Try tools before adding to your AI

 Tips

-- Start with what you already use — Connect the services you have accounts for first.
-You'll get value immediately.
+- Start with services you already use — Connect credentials for tools you have accounts for first.